jscatena88/ncp5623/README.md

 # ncp5623

-No-std rust driver for the ON Semiconductor RGB LED driver Built on the Embbedded HAl I2C Write trait
+No-std rust driver for the ON Semiconductor RGB LED driver Built on the Embedded HAl I2C trait

 License: MIT